younggyoseo/Ape-X/README.md

 Seaquest result trained with 192 actors.
 Due to the slow training speed(10~12 batches/s instead of 19 batches/s in paper), It was not possible to reproduce the same result as the paper.
 But it shows dramatic increase over my baseline implementations(rainbow, acer)

+I recently noticed that the performance(score) of actor is much better in evaluation setting(epsilon=0.) than the plot 1.
+I added gif to show how agent acts and scores in SeaquestNoFrameskip-v4.

 # How To Use

 ## Single Machine